 The Airspeed Indicator displays airspeed on a moving tape rolling number gauge.
 The true airspeed is displayed in knots below the Airspeed Indicator.
-The numeric labels and major tick marks on the moving tape are marked at intervals of 10 knots.
+The numeric labels and major tick marks on the moving tape are shown at intervals of 10 knots.
 The minor tick marks on the moving tape are marked at intervals of five knots.
-Speed indication starts at 20 knots, with 50 knots of airspeed viewable at any time.
+Speed indication starts at 20 knots, with 60 knots of airspeed viewable at any time.
 The indicated airspeed is displayed inside the black pointer.
-The pointer remains black except at slow speeds below the flaps operating speed, where it displays in red.
+The pointer remains black until reaching never-exceed speed $(V{\text{NF}})$ , at which point it turns red.

-Figure 2-3 Airspeed Indicator Ranges
+Figure 2-3 Airspeed Indicator Ranges (DA42NG shown)